 Kendall Francois' house

-It is situated at 99 Fulton Avenue in the Arlington neighborhood of Poughkeepsie, New York.
+It is located at 99 Fulton Avenue in Poughkeepsie, New York.

 Francois, who was nicknamed "The Poughkeepsie Killer", murdered eight women between 1996 and 1998.

-His victims, who were all sex workers, were found stashed away in his basement and attic.
+His victims, who were all sex workers, were found stashed away in the crawlspace and attic.

-The 27-year-old lived at this house with his parents and older sister.
+The 27-year-old lived in this house with his parents and older sister.

-The stench was so overpowering that investigators had to put on anti-putrefaction masks before they entered the property.
+The stench was so overpowering that investigators had to put on anti-putrefaction masks before entering the property.

-This might explain why Francois' family members did not smell the decomposing remains of his victims.
+This may explain why Francois' family did not smell the decomposing remains of his victims.

-His killing spree came to an end on September 1st, 1998, when a woman he attempted to strangle to death in his bedroom managed to break free and convince him to let her go.
+His killing spree came to an end on September 1st, 1998, after a woman he tried to strangle to death in his bedroom broke free and convinced him to let her go.

-At that point, he agreed to drive her back to the location where he had picked her up.
+Francois seemingly agreed to drive the woman back to the location where he had picked her up.
 However, she jumped out of the vehicle and ran away while they were en route.

-Following his arrest, Francois quickly confessed to the slayings.
+Following his arrest, he quickly confessed to the murders.

-Notably, his involvement did not come as a surprise to detectives, as he was already one of their prime suspects.
-At the time, he had a reputation for being violent toward sex workers.
+His involvement did not come as a huge surprise to detectives, as he was already a suspect due to his reputation for being violent toward sex workers.

-One year earlier, the police had surveilled his house on Fulton Avenue and poked around the property.
-However, they didn't find any evidence to justify an arrest.
+One year earlier, the police had surveilled his home on Fulton Avenue while investigating the disappearance of a local sex worker.
+Although they looked around the property, they failed to find anything to justify a search warrant.

-In the early hours of September 2nd, 1998, the police arrived at this address with a warrant and began a search of the home.
+The police arrived at this address in the early hours of September 2nd, 1998, and immediately began searching the house.
 After finding his victims' remains, they charged the 27-year-old with eight counts of first-degree murder.

-In 2000, Francois agreed to plead guilty in order to avoid the death penalty.
+In 2000, Francois agreed to plead guilty to avoid the death penalty.
 Shortly afterwards, he was sentenced to life in prison without the possibility of parole.

 During legal proceedings, Francois's lawyer told the court that his client had HIV.